Musashi1584/JediClass/JediClass/ReadMe.txt

 [i]"For over a thousand generations, the Jedi were the guardians of peace and justice in the Old Republic — before the dark times.
 Before the Empire."[/i]

-Vanilla and Long War 2 compatible.
+Vanilla and Long War 2 / Long War Perk Pack compatible.

+[b]IMPORTANT 1 For vanilla (Not LW2 or LWPP user) use my [url=steamcommunity.com/sharedfiles/filedetails/?id=923981897]LW Promotion Screen For Vanilla[/url] which allows you to display the third perk column and the grand master rank.[/b]

-[b]IMPORTANT Accidentally i chose the same mod id as the old jedi class mod by Marweezy.
+[b]IMPORTANT 2 Accidentally i chose the same mod id as the old jedi class mod by Marweezy.
 This means you can only run either this or the old mod not both at the same time.[/b]

-For vanilla use my [url=steamcommunity.com/sharedfiles/filedetails/?id=923981897]LW Promotion Screen For Vanilla[/url] to display all perk ranks and columns.

 Jedi can't be trained in the Guerilla Training School and they are rare to get on rookie promotion.